shelleywong/CSCI211-Course-Materials/Labs/lab08.md

 ## Exercise 1: Print Command Line Arguments

 Write a program (called `args`) that prints all the command line arguments to standard output (everything after the executable).
-Use the args.cpp file in your 211-starter-pack/211/lab08_args directory as a starting point.
+Use the args.cpp file in your CSCI211 starter-repo `211/lab08_args/` directory as a starting point.
 For example:
 ```
 $ ./args one two
 one